 MVC Controls Toolkit is a complete set of advanced server controls for

-MVC 2-5 ranging from a templated edit-on line datagrid to date-picker and custom formatted textboxes, supporting client validation and
+MVC 2-5, and Aspnet Core MVC ranging from a templated edit-on line datagrid to date-picker and custom formatted textboxes, supporting client validation and

 globalization.
 MVC Controls Toolkit makes it easier to define new complex controls for MVC without defining custom binders to read back the input from the Controls because each

 control enables the MVC engine to call its own handler to bind properly the input to the view model.
 Thus, there is no need to adapt the controller to a